 There are many components inside garlic, such as

 The most important component, which has a great impact for your health is ALLICIN as well as being responsible for the particular taste and odor that garlic has.
-What this component does is to compete with insulin for insulin-inactivating sites in the liver, which results in no insulin inactivation.

-Consequently, the free insulin is increased.
 In fact, studies have reported that the administration of 100-125 mg/kg of Allicing to fasting humans resulted in a wonderful decrease of blood glucose levels and in a raise of serum insulin.

 Garlic has shown to lower the risk for the CV diseases as it can help you lowering your blood lipids levels, the “bad” (LDL) and total cholesterol, and triglycerides.